FastSpect/Realtime-Table-Android/README.md

-"# Realtime-Table-Android"
+"# Realtime-Table-Android".
-Realtime Table Layout for Android Studio
+Realtime Table Layout for Android Studio using DIalog box to enter new details.
-Language - Java
+Language - Java.